mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### Split Large Files

-- **parExecuteJob** - The main parser that runs other parsers and splits them to run in parallel.
+**parExecuteJob**, the main parser that runs other parsers and splits them to run in parallel.
 The **trnParsList** translation object holds the large parser names to be split.
 Copy this parser to the LU if needed.